How to Transfer Money from the UK to Ireland

 If you use banks to send an international wire transfer, you’ll be dealing with a marked up exchange rate and a sending fee, while your recipient will have to pay a receiving fee.

-According to research by Finder in May 2020, you can expect UK banks to charge up to £40 as a sending fee for an international money transfer, and up to £7.50 as a receiving fee.
+According to research by expert money comparison site, Finder, in January 2023, you can expect UK banks to charge up to £35 as a sending fee for an international money transfer, and up to £7.50 as a receiving fee.

 Meanwhile, on average, banks add a 4% mark-up to the mid-market exchange rate.